The Sovereign Three™

 Every service I offer is built around these three practices.

-Journey Circle, my $99/month membership, teaches all three in a shame-free, community-supported environment.
+Journey Circle, my free membership, teaches all three in a shame-free, community-supported environment.
 Monthly workshops, guided learning, and integration circles are all designed to help you build each practice at a pace that fits your life.

 Momentum, my done-for-you bookkeeping and advisory partnership, anchors the first practice for you, your numbers are always current, accurate, and readable, while the mentorship tiers support the second and third through strategic conversations and quarterly planning.